boltops-tools/terraspace-docs/_docs/learn/gcp/change.md

 }
 ```

-As, you can see there's a `var.uniform_bucket_level_access` variable.
+As you can see there's a `var.uniform_bucket_level_access` variable.
 One way to update the infrastructure is to change the variable in the `variables.tf` file directly.

 app/stacks/demo/variables.tf